-An authorized payment is a credit card, debit card, or ACH payment received by a merchant with express authority of the card or bank account holder.
+An authorized payment is a credit card, debit card, or ACH payment received by a merchant with the card or bank account holder’s express authority.
 Obtaining debtor payment authorization plays an essential role in the electronic payment process.
-If you are a high-risk merchant, such as a debt collection agency, make sure all proper and required payment authorization is on file.
+If you are a high-risk merchant, such as a debt collection agency, ensure all proper and required payment authorization is on file.
 Why?
 Read on to learn more!!

 Reduce Fraud and Chargebacks

 Whether a single or recurring payment, make it standard policy to keep a completed payment authorization form on file for all accounts.
 Signed by the cardholder, this form outlines the payment or payments agreed to within a specific timeframe.
 A payment authorization form is specific to the payment type used, so make sure to keep one on file for each unique payment type received.